florianfesti/boxes/documentation/src/install/windows.rst

 Native
 ------

-Following steps are known to work under Windows 10 (64-bit):
+Following steps are known to work under Windows 10/11 (64-bit):

 1. Go to https://www.python.org/downloads/windows/
-    and download the "Windows x86-64 executable installer" for Python 3.7
+    and download the current stable "Windows x86-64 executable installer" for Python 3.
+    When this guide was written, Python 3.7 was the current version.

     .. figure:: windows_browser_download_python.png
        :scale: 50%
        :alt: Screenshot of python.org with download of Python 3.7 (64-bit)
        :align: center

-2. Install Python 3.7 and make sure to check "Add Python 3.7 to PATH" while doing so
+2. Install Python 3 and make sure to check "Add Python 3.X to PATH" while doing so

     .. figure:: windows_install_python_path.png